neuefische/web-exercises/templates/html-css-static/README.md

 Switch to the [index.html](./index.html) file and make something great happen!

+-->

 ## Notes

-- It should not be necessary to change the file xyz.
+- You only have to touch the `index.html` file.
-- There is no need to do ...

 ## Development